sylverieherbert/sylverieherbert.github.io/_pages/cv.md

 ======
 Macroeconomics (Monetary Economics), Information Economics (Rational Inattention, Expectations Formation)

 Working papers
 ======
-* Strategic Communication with Heterogeneous Beliefs
+* State-Dependent Central Bank Communication with Heterogeneous Beliefs
-* Replicability of a journal: a comprehensive overview (joint with H. Kingi, F. Stanchi and L.Vilhuber)
 * Econometric analysis of regime switches and of fiscal multipliers

 Work in progress
 ======
-* Optimal state contingent central bank communication
+* The signaling effect of state-dependent central bank communication
 * Mass layoffs and wage rigidity (with C.Huckfeldt)
+* Replicability of a journal: a comprehensive overview (joint with H. Kingi, F. Stanchi and L.Vilhuber)

 Research Experience and other employment
 ======